MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### Strategies

-`matrix` and `parallel` are mutually-exclude strategies for duplicating a job.
+`matrix` and `parallel` are mutually-exclusive strategies for duplicating a job.

 #### Matrix